cis-ash/MM-Bundle-Launcher/README.md

 - have multiple files per one cover on the carousel
 - have submenus
 - show files in a non carousel view
-- emulate other consoles without prior modifications
+- emulate non Gameboy consoles without prior modifications

 Things listed above can be added or changed if you are ready to tweak the source code a bit.